But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 The most obvious edge cases are:

-Does your function correctly handle those cases?
+Does your method correctly handle those cases?

 Our first thought might be to build our reversed list "from the beginning," starting with the head of the final reversed linked list.